KH-ReFined/KH-ReFined/README.md

 ## Features

 _Features are separated into two categories: "Error/Bug Fix" or "Enhancement".
 They are organized as follows:_
+_All features indicating a version number will be released in that said version._

 ### All Games